2016 Holy Island | 2017 Holy Island

 The Retreat Leaders

 Judy Barber is an experienced bereavement psychotherapist and has a particular vocation in Christian healing.
-She has a background in nursing and psychology, and is engaged in the creative practice of painting and writing.
+She is a spiritual director, runs meditation groups and co-facilitates retreats.
+She has a background in nursing and psychology, and is engaged in the creative practice of painting, writing and glass icons.

 Rev Michael Gartland is an Anglican priest and transpersonal psychotherapist working mainly in the NHS, leading a multifaith mental health chaplaincy and counselling service in West Yorkshire.
 He has research and teaching interests in fourteenth century English mysticism and Buddhist psychology.
 He has extensive experience in leading retreats and of involvement in Buddhist-Christian dialogue.